 Realtime Feature View

-A Realtime Feature View is used to run row-level, request-time transformations on data from Request Sources, Batch Feature Views, or Stream Feature Views.
-Unlike Batch and Stream Feature Views, Realtime Feature Views do not precompute and materialize data to the Feature Store, but instead run transformations both online and offline at the time of the request.
+A Realtime Feature View runs row-level, request-time transformations on data from Request Sources, Batch Feature Views, or Stream Feature Views.
+Unlike Batch and Stream Feature Views, Realtime Feature Views do not precompute and materialize data to the Feature Store, but instead run transformations at request time.

-- Defining new features without needing to rematerialize Feature Store data
+- Defining features without rematerializing Feature Store data

 Common Examples